microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/search-query.md

 ## Response

-If successful, this method returns a `HTTP 200 OK` response code and a [searchResponse](../resources/searchresponse.md) collection object in the response body.
+If successful, this method returns a `HTTP 200 OK` response code and a collection of[searchResponse](../resources/searchresponse.md) objects in the response body.

 ## Examples